mishagrol/pyRothC/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the CC0 1.0 Universal license.